jumpalottahigh/blog.georgi-yanev.com/src/pages/projects/2018-07-14-youtube-timestamp-screenshot/index.md

 ### Searching for available solutions

 First I had a look at the YouTube API.
-From having previously written this [video component][2] I knew I could accessed the video thumbnails straight from the API.
+From having previously written this [video component][2] I knew I could access video thumbnails straight from the API.
 I hoped there would be a way to get a screenshot at any time of the video in the same fashion.
 For example by using the time query parameter: `t=23m19s`.
 But that was not the case.

 Then I thought it would be quite possible someone had already solved that problem.
 I was wrong (unless I missed it in which case feel free to let me know how bad I am at googling at [@jumpalottahigh][1]).